Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 # What are Web Components?

 <div></div>

 Web components are a set of web standards that allow developers to create reusable, self-contained UI elements.
 These components can be seamlessly integrated into existing applications, just like regular HTML elements.
 The Web Component standard comprises three main parts:
-- HTML Templates: The <Kbd>&lt;template&gt;</kbd> element allows developers to declare fragments of HTML that can be cloned and inserted into the DOM using JavaScript.
-The contents of the <Kbd>&lt;template&gt;</kbd> element are not rendered by default.
+- HTML Templates: The `<template>` element allows developers to declare fragments of HTML that can be cloned and inserted into the DOM using JavaScript.
+The contents of the `<template>` element are not rendered by default.
 - Custom Elements: Custom Elements allow developers to define their own HTML elements with custom functionality.
 These elements can be created by extending the HTMLElement class using JavaScript.
 - Shadow DOM: The Shadow DOM is an encapsulated DOM tree that is attached to a custom element.
 It provides a way to scope CSS styles and DOM structures to a specific component, isolating it from the rest of the document.
 This prevents naming conflicts and style clashes with the rest of the application.

 ---
 hideInToc: true
 ---

-# The &lt;template&gt; Element
+# The `<template>` Element

 <div></div>

-This section introduces the <kbd>&lt;template&gt;</kbd> element and demonstrates how to create a template for a star rating component.
-It also explains the concept of unnamed and named slots using the <kbd>&lt;slot&gt;</kbd> element.
+This section introduces the `<template>` element and demonstrates how to create a template for a star rating component.
+It also explains the concept of unnamed and named slots using the `<slot>` element.
-- The <kbd>&lt;template&gt;</kbd> element is used to declare HTML fragments that can be cloned and inserted into the DOM using JavaScript.
-The contents of the <Kbd>&lt;template&gt;</kbd> element are not rendered by default.
-In the given example, a template is created for a star rating component with a <Kbd>&lt;form&gt;</kbd> element containing radio inputs and buttons.
+- The `<template>` element is used to declare HTML fragments that can be cloned and inserted into the DOM using JavaScript.
+The contents of the `<template>` element are not rendered by default.
+In the given example, a template is created for a star rating component with a `<form>` element containing radio inputs and buttons.

 ---
 hideInToc: true